kevinsullivan/physvm_develop/README.md

 Features of the provided development environment include the following:

-- Cloning this repository properly from within VS Code will automatically build your complete working environment.
+- Cloning this repository correctly within VS Code will build your complete working environment: Ubuntu 20.04 LTS, Lean Prover (Community), mathlib, Python3, and more
-- You will have a new fork of this project as one of your own, new GitHub repositories
+- You will have a new fork of this repository as a new repository under your own GitHub account, with this repository as an "upstream repo".
-- Docker will launch our container technology to build and boot up your development environment.
-- You will have Ubuntu 20.04 LTS, Lean Prover (Community), mathlib, Python3, and other nice features.
+- VSCode will be automatically configured with the suite of extensions that are needed and recommended to make this solution work well
-- VSCode is a development environment preferred and well supported by the Lean Prover Community
+- VSCode is a widely used, free software development environment that is also preferred and very well supported by the Lean Prover Community

 ## What To Do
 - Update your operating system: